 If you or your teen are worried about online sexual abuse or the way they are being communicated with online, you can report it to Child Exploitation and Online Protection (CEOP) which is a national crime agency.

 The internet is an amazing, life-transforming resource.
 This blog is not meant to make you lose sight of how useful and fabulous it is!
-In keeping with our opening road analogy, like driving, it can be empowering and liberating.
+Like driving, it can be empowering and liberating.
 Conversely, without the right advice and training, there is the potential for danger.
 We want to raise your awareness on positive, constructive actions you can take to increase online safety for your teen so you can both maximise the benefits of being online and minimise any concerns.

-Find out what more you can do at home to help your teen create lifelong healthy habits and help them study more successfully in: The Parents' Guide to Study and Exam revision - GCSEs and The Parents' Guide to Study and Exam revision - sixth form
+Find out what more you can do at home to help your teen create lifelong healthy habits and help them study more successfully in: The Parents' Guide to Homelife and study - GCSEs and The Parents' Guide to Homelife and study - sixth form

 We always love to hear from you, so do let us know if there are any subjects you’d like us to chat to you about.
 Stay safe and keep happy, Vanessa and Darius - firstname.lastname@example.org